Last updated on July 19th, 2022; Published on October 3rd, 2021

 I enjoyed our short stay in this hotel and I loved that the management was kind to decorate our room after I informed them that we were on a belated honeymoon.

-This is the first part in a two-part Cappadocia Diaries series.
+This is the first part of a two-part Cappadocia Diaries series.
 The next few posts will cover the rest of our time in Cappadocia and Istanbul, as well as a cost breakdown.
 So, stick around!